Star Larvae Hypothesis

 Neoteny and technology feeding off each other—techneoteny—appears to be humankind's primary mode of evolution.
 Neoteny is an adaptation to the manufactured environment.
 This adaptation sometimes is called domestication.

-Havelock Ellis noticed the connection already at the end of the nineteenth century.
+Physician and writer Havelock Ellis noticed the connection already at the end of the nineteenth century.
 In his Man and Woman: A Study of Human Secondary Sexual Characters, he observes, "Savagery and barbarism have more usually than not been predominantly militant, that is to say masculine, in character, while modern civilization is becoming industrial, that is to say feminine, in character, for the industries belonged primitively to women, and they tend to make men like women."
 This feminization is neotenous, Ellis contends, citing what he calls the "infantile diathesis" of women: "When women differ from men, it is the latter who have diverged, leaving women nearer to the child-type.
 Women are nearer to children than are men [and] the child represents a higher degree of evolution than the adult."

-The ancient world recognized the link between the industrial and the feminine.
+The ancient world also recognized a link between the industrial and the feminine.
 Some early practitioners of metallurgy, for example, built their lore on a mythos of gestation and incubation.
 "Very early on we are confronted with the notion that ores 'grow' in the belly of the Earth after the manner of embryos," Mircea Eliade comments in The Forge and the Crucible: The Origins and Structure of Alchemy, "Metallurgy thus takes on the character of obstetrics.
 Miner and metalworker intervene in the unfolding of subterranean embryology: they accelerate the rhythm of the growth of ores, they collaborate in the work of Nature and assist it to give birth more rapidly."
 Eliade goes on to cite the traditions of the Atonga, who "have a custom of throwing into the furnace a portion of the placenta to ensure the success of the smelting."

 Little Essays Toward Truth